 *Tests completed: Organic acids urine profile, Biohealth 401H stool test, adrenal profile

 The testing revealed: really sluggish liver, really messed up hormones (but that required MORE testing), impaired detox ability, intestinal bacterial overgrowth.
 We started with a liver detox, moved on to hormonal/adrenal supplements (DHEA, Pregnenolone, Licorice Root) and ended up with SIBO treatment.

 None of this worked.
 I wasted thousands.
 Once again, the question was WHY wasn't this working?

-In early 2017, I ended up in the ER with a complete crash.
+In March of 2017, I ended up in the ER with a complete crash.
 Dehydration, body convulsing, low electrolytes, lightheadedness.
 The next 2 months were awful —I couldn't balance my blood sugar, it was so low I was on the verge of passing out every half hour.